xuran-hu/xuran-hu.github.io/_pages/about.md

 Hi!
 I'm a third-year Master's student at the School of Electronic Engineering, **Xidian University**, supervised by Prof. Mingzhe Zhu.
 I also received my bachelor's degree from **Xidian University**.
 My research interests lie in explainable artificial intelligence (XAI) and its applications in remote sensing, with a focus on interpretable deep learning and image understanding.

-From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at **University of Montenegro** as a visiting researcher, under the supervision of [Prof. Ljubisa Stanković](https://tfsa.ucg.ac.me/ljubisa.html).
+From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at **University of Montenegro** as a visiting researcher, under the supervision of [Prof. Ljubiša Stanković](https://tfsa.ucg.ac.me/ljubisa.html).
 During this exchange, I focused on compressive sensing theory and interpretable machine learning for advanced signal and image processing tasks.

 ---